-A private body does not have to appoint one if:
+Put in the negative and to summarise, a private body does not have to appoint one if:

-- its main activities only involve seldom monitoring data subjects and with little infringement on those data subjects’ rights,
+- its main activities only seldom involve monitoring data subjects and with little infringement on those data subjects’ rights,

 - it does not process special personal information at all, or

 - is only processing the special personal information of a small group of data subjects.

 One for the Group

 It is also possible, however, for organisations in a group structure to come together and appoint one even when the GDPR doesn’t require them to do so.
 But the Board Guidelines on Data Protection recommend that where it isn’t entirely obvious whether or not the GDPR requires them to have a Data Protection Officer, the organisations follow and document a step-by-step analysis of why they think they do not have to make the appointment.
 For the whole discussion from the Board, read the Board’s Guidelines on Data Protection Officers.

 - Answer the question “what is the GDPR,” and understand what it requires from your organisation by attending a GDPR workshop or asking us to answer your questions.